The decision to get a male or female cat can be difficult. So, you’ll be curious to know which of the feline sexes is more aggressive.

 Differences Between Intact Male and Female Cats

-Having said that, some people would say that spayed females still remain slightly more cautious than neutered males.
+However, spayed females still remain slightly more cautious than neutered males.
 As a result, they may be slightly less affectionate than their male counterparts.
-However, as we’ll explore, plenty of other factors can shape a cat’s personality, too.
+However, other factors can shape a cat’s personality.

-Nevertheless, according to a survey published in Frontiers, the sex of the cat has no significant impact on how aggressive it will be.
+According to Frontiers, the sex of the cat has no significant impact on how aggressive it will be.
 So, if the sex of the cat doesn’t play a huge role, what other factors might influence aggression in cats?

 In reality, many different factors can influence how aggressive or affectionate a cat is.
 For example:

 Being the Only Cat in the Household

 Cats are not pack animals, so they don’t need other cats around to be happy.

 However, cats were less aggressive towards humans (and other cats) if they lived in a multi-cat household.
 So, perhaps being around other members of the same species does help cats to feel calmer in some ways.

 Feral cats who were not handled as a kitten are unlikely to be very affectionate as adults.

 Similarly, kittens who were raised indoors but rarely handled by their owners may not grow up to be very friendly cats.